 Comparable properties are examined on the basis of physical characteristics, i.e. building type, age/quality, level of common amenities, absorption, as well as similarity in rent.
 We attempted to compare the Subject to complexes from the competing market to provide a broader picture of the health and available supply in the market.
-Our competitive survey includes ten "true" comparable properties containing 1,830 units.
+Our competitive survey includes ten "true" comparable properties containing 1,874 units.

 The availability of LIHTC data is considered good.
-We include five LIHTC and mixed-income developments, four of which are located in the PMA.
-Whispering Pines is located outside of the PMA, approximately 2.0 miles from the Subject site in a similar location with respect to median rents in Atlanta.
-Whispering Pines is considered a reasonable proxy for the Subject as it is among the most proximate LIHTC properties in the area.
-All of the comparables are located between 0.4 and 2.0 miles of the proposed Subject.
+We included five LIHTC and mixed-income comparables in our analysis.
+One of the five LIHTC and mixed-income properties target seniors, and all are located within the PMA, between 0.4 and 1.8 miles of the Subject.
 The comparables were built or renovated between 1998 and 2020.

 The availability of market rate data is considered good.
-The Subject is located in Decatur and there are several market rate properties in the area.
+The Subject is located in Decatur and there are several market-rate properties in the area.
 We include five conventional properties in our analysis of the competitive market.
-All of the market rate properties are located in the PMA, between 0.5 and 0.7 mile from the Subject site.
-The market rate comparables were built or renovated between 1971 and 2020.
+All of the market rate properties are located in the PMA, between 0.4 and 0.7 miles from the Subject.
+These comparables were built or renovated between 1971 and 2021.
 Overall, we believe the market rate properties used in our analysis are the most comparable.
 Other market rate properties are excluded based on proximity, unit count, and condition.